** This Program not available in Pennsylvania **

 an operator does develop the lease, we cannot guarantee you that oil will be discovered on your

-lease or that the oil discovered will be in sufficient quantities to justify developing the well.
+lease or that the oil discovered will be in sufficient quantities to justify putting the well into production.
 If,

-however, you are successful in obtaining an operator who finds oil in sufficient quantities to justify developing a well on your lease, the following is an estimate of the royalties which could be
+however, you are successful in obtaining an operator who finds oil in sufficient quantities to justify producing a well on your lease, the following is an estimate of the royalties which could be

 payable from the lease.